MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

 - Scanner from the classic client: Every hour and when the service starts and the policy is older than one hour.

-- Scanner from the unified labeling client: Every four hours and when the service starts.
+- Scanner from the unified labeling client: Every four hours.

 > [!TIP]
 > If you need to refresh the policy sooner than the default interval, for example, during a testing period: